 What Is An Asymmetric/Slant Welt Pocket

-A slant or asymmetric welt pocket is a slash pocket application taht has an irregularly-shaped welt at the pocket opening.
-Traditionally, pocket welts are rectangularly fitting perfectly into the pocket opening edges.
-A slant/asymmetric welt goes above the rectangular pocket opening and is traditionally, blind stitches at the sides to complete the pocket application.
+A slant/asymmetric welt pocket is a slash pocket application that has an irregularly-shaped welt at its opening.
+Traditionally, pocket welts are rectangular, fitting perfectly into the pocket opening edges.
+A slant/asymmetric welt goes above the rectangular pocket opening and is conventionally, blind stitched at the sides.

-In the sewing process, the welt is treated similar to a pocket flap- it is stitched and clean finished individually prior to being attached to the pocket opening.
-In a traditional welt pocket application, the individual welts are left unfinished on the sides and simply stitched into the sides of the slash pocket opening.
-With an asymmetric welt, much like a flap, the pocket sides have to be clean finished prior to attaching the welt to the slash pocket opening,
+In the sewing process, the welt is treated similar to a pocket flap: It is stitched and clean-finished individually prior to being attached to the pocket opening.
+Conversely, in a traditional welt pocket application, the welt sides are left unfinished and simply stitched into the slash pocket opening sides.
+With an asymmetric welt, much like a flap, the pocket sides have to be finished prior to attaching the welt to its opening,

-The welt is then aligned to the pocket opening similar to a flap.
-The welt's raw edges are facing inward, toward the pocket opening and the welt's finished sides should fit perfectly within the bounds of the finished pocket opening (as marked by the hand basting above).
-In a traditional application, the welt is aligned and stitched to the bottom pocket edge (or bottom pocket line marked with hand basting).
+The welt is aligned to the pocket opening similar to a flap.
+Its raw edges should be facing inward, toward the pocket opening, and the welt's finished sides should fit perfectly within the bounds of the finished pocket opening (as marked by the hand basting above).

-Once all pocket layers are moved to the wrong side of the garment to expose the clean finished pocket opening, the asymmetric welt will naturally flip up and cove the pocket opening.
-In this position, the taller portion of the welt should go above the rectangular pocket opening.
+Once all pocket layers are brought to the wrong side of the garment (to expose the clean-finished pocket edges), the asymmetric welt will naturally flip up and cover the pocket opening.
+In this position, the welt's taller portion should extend above the rectangular pocket opening.

-To complete the slanted welt application, the welt's finished sides are simply blind stitched to the garment layer underneath.
+To complete the pocket application, the welt's finished sides are simply blind stitched by hand to the garment layer underneath.